biconou/SubsonicES/subsonic-main/docs/article/article.md

 #Index and mapping design

-As I explained before, Subsonic significant "besiness" data is located in few tables.
+As I explained before, Subsonic significant "business" data is located in few tables.
 The main one is the MEDIA_FILE table.
 This table actually assembles 3 kind of records.
 - the media files themselves
 - the directories